Global shares struggle as U.S. bond yields march higher

 The dollar is on track for a third straight monthly rise against the yen and its biggest since the end of 2016.

-The dollar index held above 93 after surging as high as 93.357 on Tuesday.
+The dollar index rose as far as 93.439, the highest in almost five months.
 It has climbed from close to 90 at the start of March, on course for its best month since 2016.

-Additional reporting by Alwyn Scott in New York; graphic by Dhara Ranasinghe; editing by Sam Holmes, Shri Navaratnam, Larry King
+Additional reporting by Swati Pandey in Sydney and Alwyn Scott in New York; graphic by Dhara Ranasinghe; editing by Sam Holmes, Shri Navaratnam, Larry King

 Our Standards: The Thomson Reuters Trust Principles.